PhD Funding and Benefit Packages

-In Fall 2013, PhD programs on Boston University’s Charles River Campus moved to a full funding model.
-This system guarantees all PhD students in good standing five years of stipend support and health insurance.
+Boston University’s PhD programs on the Charles River Campus subscribe to a full funding model.
+This system guarantees all PhD students in good standing five years of stipend support, 100% tuition scholarship, and a health insurance credit.
 This approach reflects BU’s commitment to nurturing the next generation of researchers across the humanities, social sciences, sciences, and engineering.
-Stipend level minimums vary by PhD program, but for the 2019-20 academic year, minimums will range from $23,340 for 8 months to $35,010 for 12 months.
+Stipend level minimums vary by PhD program, but for the 2021-22 academic year, minimums will range from $24,521 for 8 months to $36,782 for 12 months.
 Students receive health insurance (the SHIP basic plan) through Aetna Student Health.
 Full tuition and student services fees are also covered for PhD students on the Charles River campus.

 PhD students in Graduate Medical Sciences (GMS) at Boston University’s School of Medicine and the School of Public Health (SPH) also enjoy a full-funding model.
 GMS and SPH PhD students receive a full tuition scholarship, are exempt from paying student fees, receive health insurance coverage as part of their support, and are entitled to an annual stipend.
 For more specific information, please visit the PhD funding sections of GMS and SPH.